 At a dedicated launch event in London, Jo Harlow, SVP smartphones, and Stefan Pannenbecker (from Nokia Design), announced the metal-framed Lumia 925, as you'll see from our 'live' story today, as part of a 'summer of announcements'.
 This is the company's new Windows Phone flagship for the world, not to be confused with the all plastic - but Xenon-equipped - Lumia 928 for Verizon in the USA.
 Materials aside, the 925 also has the world's first six-element smartphone camera and has light sensitivity up to ISO 3200.
 More details of the Lumia 925 below, along with original hands-on photos later today, hopefully.

 Recent News - Page 8

-At Mobile World Congress 2013 Nokia is expected to make a number of device and service announcements at their press conference, which is taking place on Monday 25th February at 08:30 CET (07:30 GMT).
+On May 14th, in London, Nokia is holding an event where it will announce the next chapter in the Lumia story.
+A number of device and software announcements are expected to be made.
+The event kicks off at 10:00 BST (09:00 GMT).
 We'll be updating this story with our on-the-scene live coverage at the event takes place.
-You can also watch a live stream of the press conference event here.
+You can also watch a live stream of the press conference event via Nokia Conversations.